 The specific epithet Radicans means “rooting”, referring to its ability to root at nodes along its stems.
 Anthurium Radicans is a vining plant with small elongated heart-shaped leaves which are glossy in appearance, making it a perfect addition for any shelf or hanging basket.

 It produces numerous aerial roots along its stem which help anchor it onto surfaces such as rocks or trees in its natural habitat.
-Care Tips: When selecting an Anthurium Radicans ensure that it has healthy roots as this will determine successful growth.

 Anthurium Radicans Appearance